yangyaw1/Embryo_SA_with_FGF/README.md

+# Embryo development simulation with 3D model from zygote to late blastocyst
+A study of early mammalian embryo development using subcellular element method for spatial dynamics and gene network ODE models for gene expression dynamics.
+The two main aspects we focus on are 1) selective adhesion and 2) FGF signaling.

-# How to execute the code
+## How to execute the code
 1: The code is executed using <code>C</code> with <code>OpenCL</code>.

 2: To execute the code, please copy the following into the commend line: